gseiki/form_maker/README.md

 Spreadsheet #1 is used by my inventory management system. <br />

-Spreadsheet #2 is meant to convert Data studio's output from . . . <br />
+Spreadsheet #2 is shared with my curriculum coordinator and is meant to convert Data studio's output from . . . <br />
 **'School, DisplayName, UserName, Grade, Pass, First Name, Last Name, Alias'**

 to <br />